jcordtz/a_data_platform/README.md

 The content of this document is not a "this is best practice", but a "you ought to consider this" when establishing your data platform.

 > [!NOTE]
-> This document will represent a ever lasting *work in progress*, as we learn new stuff all the time.
+> This document will represent an ever lasting *work in progress*, as we learn new stuff all the time.
 > The next topics will most likely be Governance/Compliance and GenAI, as we learn more about this in connection with
 > the different implementations we have of dataplatforms in use.